zedlopez/ifm/The Recipe Book.md

 	Understand the command "stand" as something new.

-If that's not enough, we can get a comprehensive view of everything that happens during an action with ``RULES``: this will list all the check, carry out, and report rules that Inform is using to perform the command.
+If that's not enough, we can get a comprehensive view of everything that happens during an action with ``RULES``: this will list all the `check`, `carry out`, and `report` rules that Inform is using to perform the command.

 ### See Also